OpenBB-finance/OpenBB/website/content/sdk/reference/forex/oanda/close.md

 ---
 title: close
-description: Documentation for methods used in closing trades and viewing charts in the OpenBB fin-tech software.
+description: "Documentation for methods used in closing trades and viewing charts in" the OpenBB fin-tech software.
 The page gives a detailed explanation about their use, parameters, and return values.
 keywords: